-Nonsurgical treatment efforts are focused on addressing symptoms by maximizing the strength and mobility of the hip to minimizing the stress placed on the injured area.
-In certain cases, patients are able to achieve a satisfactory level of activity without surgery.
+Nonsurgical treatment efforts are focused on addressing symptoms by maximizing the strength and mobility of the hip to minimize the stress placed on the injured area.
+In some cases, patients are able to achieve a satisfactory level of activity without surgery.

 Surgical interventions are available to clean out the hip joint, and repair or reconstruct the torn labral tissue.
 Following surgery, patients will complete several months of physical therapy to regain function of the hip.

 Many people have labral tears in the hip and do not experience symptoms; however, some labral tears can result in significant pain or limitations.
 Pain in the front of the hip or in the groin resulting from a hip labral tear can cause an individual to have limited ability to stand, walk, climb stairs, squat, or participate in recreational activities.